50 Incredible Things You Never Knew Existed

 How is this the first time we're hearing about a rainbow mountain range?

 You already know that home insurance, car insurance, and life insurance exist—but what about alien abduction insurance?
 For $19.95 you can get just that from the Saint Lawrence Agency in Altamonte Springs, Florida.
 The unique company has sold more than 6,000 policies to date, all for $10 million worth of coverage, according to the Miami Herald.
 However, in order to qualify for a claim, you'll have to make your way back to Earth.
-And not just that: you'll also need the signature of an "authorized, on-board alien."
+And not just that: You'll also need the signature of an "authorized, on-board alien."
 Er, good luck with that!
+And for more random trivia, check out the 40 Random Obscure Facts That Will Make Everyone Think You're a Genius.

 Found in the Namib Desert, the Welwitschia Mirabilis consists of two leaves, a stem base, and roots, according to the South African National Biodiversity Institute.
 "Carbon dating tells us that on average, welwitschias are 500 to 600 years old, although some of the larger specimens are thought to be 2,000 years old," the Institute writes.
 "Their estimated lifespan is 400 to 1,500 years.
 Growth occurs annually during the summer months."

 Milan's Bosco Verticale, or vertical forest, may look like a bizarre art installation from the future, but it's actually quite real.
 The twin high rises were completed in 2014 and include nearly 500 medium and large trees, 300 small trees, 5,000 shrubs, and 11,000 plants—as well as more than 100 residential apartments.
-What's more, they're incredible for the environment: each year, the towers can transform approximately 44,000 pounds of carbon dioxide into oxygen.
+What's more, they're incredible for the environment: Each year, the towers can transform approximately 44,000 pounds of carbon dioxide into oxygen.
+And for oddities that are closer to home, check out The Weirdest Thing Every State Is Extremely Proud Of.

 If you have a knack for expressing regrets and are good at making others feel better about an inconvenient or unpleasant situation, then you might be perfectly suited for a career as a professional apologizer.
 Companies like Southwest Airlines hire qualified candidates to deal with irate customers, which means that you can get paid to offer effective apologies.
 "You have to be able to assess the circumstance, understand what the issue is, what led to the issue, and turn it around to a response that the customer can relate to," the hiring manager told WalletPop.